FabioChiodini/blog.kiodo.it/exampleSite/content/post/DellTechnologiesWorld2019.md

 Lando 4203

+If You want to see how one of the biggest retail on the internet keeps up with the load:

+Dell IT’s Digital Apps Transformation Journey With Pivotal PaaS

+Abstract

+Being a modern, software-led organization means that we’re able to quickly build and run applications on any cloud.
+To achieve this we needed a cutting-edge platform and implement modern delivery practices—changing the way our teams work across the entire software delivery lifecycle.
+Discover how Dell IT is leveraging Pivotal Cloud Foundry and agile methodology to drive our application transformation.

+**Monday**, Apr 29, 12:00 PM - 1:00 PM

+Galileo 903

+**Thursday**, May 2, 11:30 AM - 12:30 PM

+Toscana 3602

 ## Closing Notes

 Feel free to reach out to [me ](@FabioChiodini)with **your** feedback and see you at the conference, I'd be happy to chat!!